Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Introduction

-Fire et al. \cite{Fire:OSNT} provided a thorough review of the different security and privacy risks that threaten OSN users' well-being, along with an overview of existing countermeasures.
-Abawajy et al. \cite{Abawajy:PPS} presented a comprehensive survey of privacy risks, attacks and privacy-preserving techniques in general for social network data publishing based on graph modelling methods.
-Ferrag et al. \cite{Ferrag:PPS} reviewed state-of-the-art privacy-preserving schemes developed for (or applied in the context of) ad hoc social networks, including mobile social networks and vehicular social networks.
+There are several surveys partially related to this topic, including: \begin{itemize} \item \textit{Surveys on OSN privacy.} Fire et al. \cite{Fire:OSNT} provided a thorough review of different security and privacy risks that threaten OSN users' well-being, along with an overview of existing countermeasures.
+Abawajy et al. \cite{Abawajy:PPS} presented a survey of privacy risks, attacks and privacy-preserving techniques in general for social network data publishing based on graph modelling methods.
+Alemany et al. \cite{alemany2022review} provided an in-depth analysis on privacy decision-making mechanisms in OSN. \item \textit{Surveys on multimedia privacy.} Padilla-L\'{o}pez et al. \cite{Jose:VPP} reviewed the protection techniques for visual data privacy, outlining useful design principles for privacy-aware intelligent monitoring systems.
+Ribaric et al. \cite{Ribaric:DPP} reviewed the de-identification mechanisms for non-biometric, physiological, behavioral, and soft-biometric identifiers in multimedia documents.
+Patsakis et al. \cite{Patsakis:PSM} outlined the significant security and privacy risks in exposing multimedia contents in OSN and discussed possible countermeasures.
+Zhang et al. \cite{zhang2022visual} surveyed typical attack and defense methods for visual privacy in deep learning systems. \end{itemize}